 - Once your application is submitted, we will review it and advise you of any changes you may need to make in order to be compliant with carrier requirements and any additional documentation we need.
 This process typically takes 1-4 days, depending on the time it takes to address any necessary changes.

 - Once we have approved the application and payment has been received for your setup and annual lease fees, we will submit the application to our upstream carrier.
 Your application will then enter their review and testing process before your short code will be connected and ready for use.
-Carrier review and approval may take 8-12 weeks (or longer).
+Carrier review and approval may take 8-12 weeks (or longer) even if you already have a short code and are self leasing or transferring it to us.
 Your annual lease begins as soon as the application has been submitted to our upstream carrier.

 Options for Customers Who Already Have Short Codes

+It is within the customer’s best interest for CallTrackingMetrics to lease a short code on the customer’s behalf to make sure the lease is always paid for.
 Migrating your US short code from your current provider over to CallTrackingMetrics can take the standard provisioning time of 8 to 12 weeks.
 We begin counting this time starting with receipt of your initial payment, and consider this completed when your short code is re-approved by all wireless carriers.
-If you would like to migrate your short code to CallTrackingMetrics please follow the process for “Getting a Short Code” above and let our team know that you already have a short code that you will be porting to us.

 We will provide instructions for using the Lease Transfer feature on usshortcodes.com to transfer the lease as part of the porting process.

 - If the code is already connected to carriers then the process is what’s called a Live Migration.
 The process takes a bit more communication than a new code, but overall we try to make it as seamless as possible.
-Customers will apply for a short code using our Application but will also complete a Migration letter authorizing the migration.
-Unlike with a new code, we immediately will start the migration process and make the code available for configuration to the customer.
-Carriers will switch the code over 1 by 1 over the course of weeks, not all at once so there are some specific configurations we will recommend as it is going through this process.
+Customers will still apply for a short code using our Application but will also complete a Migration letter authorizing the migration.

 Compliance for Short Codes